digital1986/timothy-smart-mirror/README.md

 # 🪞 Smart Mirror Project (MagicMirror² Based)

-This project sets up a Smart Mirror using the [MagicMirror²](https://github.com/MichMich/MagicMirror) platform.
+This project sets up a Smart Mirror using the [MagicMirror²]https://github.com/digital1986/timothy-smart-mirror)platform.
 It's intended to run on a Raspberry Pi connected to a monitor behind a two-way mirror.

 ## 💻 Features